 Diabetes is a metabolic disease in which your body either can't produce insulin or can't properly use the insulin it produces.
 Insulin is a hormone from your pancreas that helps your cells make use of glucose (sugar) to produce energy.

 Type 2 diabetes is more common and can develop at any age.
-People with type 2 diabetes cannot produce enough levels of insulin or have trouble making use of the insulin their body produces.
+People with this type cannot produce enough levels of insulin or have trouble making use of the insulin their body produces.
 Some pregnant women temporarily develop diabetes during their pregnancy, which is known as gestational diabetes and usually ends once the pregnancy is over.